To opt out of CWA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-CWA Local 7076 is the designated union for various state, university and other public employees in New Mexico.
+Communications Workers of America (CWA) Local 7076 is the designated union for approximately 2,500 state, university and other public employees in New Mexico.